-ADMINISTRATIVE EXPENSES AND RELATED PARTY TRANSACTIONS
+ADMINISTRATIVE EXPENSES

-The Plan incurred administrative expenses of \$5.6 million in fiscal year 2012 and \$5.7 million in fiscal year 2011.
+The Plan incurred administrative expenses of \$ 5.9 million in fiscal year 2013 and \$ 5.6 million in fiscal year 2012.
 The administrative expenses include the System staff operations, actuarial services, investment consulting services, legal fees, auditing fees, and other administrative services.

 The System staff are TVA employees, and the System utilizes other TVA resources in the administration of the Plan.
 The System reimburses TVA for expenses incurred on behalf of the Plan.
-The System paid TVA \$3.9 million in fiscal year 2012 and \$4.0 million in fiscal year 2011.
+The System paid TVA \$3.9 million in both fiscal years 2013 and 2012.

-Note 13 TERMINATION
+TERMINATION

-The Plan document indicates the Plan can be terminated at any time.
-In the event the Plan is terminated, the net assets of the Plan will be allocated generally to provide benefits in the following order: (1) Fixed and Variable Fund benefits based upon members' contributions, (2) nonforfeitable benefits based upon TVA's contributions (defined benefit portion of the Plan), and (3) to the extent feasible, cost-of-living increases thereto.
+Under the Rules and Regulations of the System, TVA has the right at any time in its discretion to discontinue or reduce contributions to the System or to terminate the System.
+No such termination of the System shall affect the obligations of TVA with regards to employees' non-forfeitable rights to accrued benefits as set out in the System's rules.
+In the event the System is terminated, the net assets of the System will be allocated generally to provide Plan benefits in the following order: (1) Fixed and Variable Fund benefits based upon members' contributions, (2) nonforfeitable benefits based upon TVA's contributions (defined benefit portion of the Plan), and (3) to the extent feasible, cost-of-living increases thereto.
 The Plan benefits are not guaranteed by the Pension Benefit Guaranty Corporation.